yktoo/yktoo.com/content/blog/0277/index.en.md

 Of course, it wasn't as crowded as [back in the day][post:153] since no-one really appreciated the weather.
 It wasn't very *orange* either, with the reason being that orange coats are much less common among the Dutch then orange T-shirts.
 That said, it's still been a great day, as it stayed dry and even sunny the most of it.

-They crammed a small amusement park into the main square of the city, //Dam//.
+They crammed a small amusement park into the main square of the city, {{< fl "Dam" >}}.
 The attractions were at least twice as high as the surrounding buildings:
 ![](img:1.bp.blogspot.com/-Glals1Nloc0/VyTma0TArtI/AAAAAAAAl5I/Yr7RcrnjYWoW5lwpemnHBOYHj3NHztaswCKgB/s1600/20160427_145711.picasaweb.jpg:a "Attractions on the Dam square.")

 Improvised stages were set at random points in the down-town.
 Some were playing jazz: